Submitted this month is a repost of a blindfold listening test that I did with trumpeter Jason Palmer.

 2. I can’t recognize the player, but his rush to flash lost my interest very quickly.
 There was little to hold onto, in terms of thematic material and melodic development.
 In the beginning, there was a brief statement, and the next thing I know all the fireworks were quickly being lit.
 Listening to music like this is akin to being shouted at for extended periods.
 It’s great to thing hear or to experience music like this live but it somehow loses it’s impact on recordings, given the references to the Coltrane/Jones dynamic that has been explored and even exploited to no end.
 It makes one wonder why would anyone seek to frame themselves in such an environment these days when the social and arts climate is so significantly different than when this mode of expression was being developed?
 It just doesn’t have the same meaning behind it anymore and the overall impact is lessened considerably.
 Somehow, for me, it amounts to yelling and forcing a point when there is none.
 Again, the players here are fantastic musicians but I’ve grown weary of this approach unless I’m in the venue when it’s actually happening.

 AFTER: This makes sense.
 Myron is what I respectfully call a convert – which is to say that I heard him first and know of him primarily as an alto saxophonist.
 I think that would account for the way he plays tenor.
 Maybe not.
 However, it’s easy for me to understand the excessively notey approach because many tenor players who “hear” alto or higher pitches in their heads like Stitt and Coltrane, have a tendency towards content bombardment.
 I am also guilty of this, and is why no one will ever hear me play tenor saxophone publicly, or otherwise.
 Mind you, playing with lots of notes isn’t the worst thing in the world, but it should be a progressive act.
 Not an aural assault just several bars in.
-But, just because it overwhelmed me doesn’t make it improper.
+But, just because it overwhelmed me as a listener doesn’t make it improper.
+This is definitely fine playing.

 Example 3: Logan Richardson live at the Duc du Lombards, Paris 2013